LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/BestPractices/TipsandTricks.md

 This function should be called at the start of every conversation processed by your bot automation.
 Within this function the code sets the flag to recording unmatched pattern phrases.

-### Exporting/Importing Domains

-#### Can I export from one domain to another?

-Yes - you can now "overwrite" the contents of one domain using the CSV intent / entity export CSV files from any other domain.

-{: .important}
-This is a complete override of the target with the source data - no merge.

-### Exporting/Importing Bot Automations from AWS farm to LPPC
+### Exporting/Importing Bot Automations to other environments

-#### Can I export a bot automation from AWS Conversation Builder into LPPC Automation tab Conversation Builder inside LE account?

-Yes - however you must consider the following caveats.

-* If your automation uses domains for intents and entities **_you MUST export/import the domain first from AWS into LPPC version_**

- * *You ***_MUST_*** ensure the domain name remains the same once imported into LPPC ***_BEFORE_*** you import your automation *- otherwise the import will fail to find its expected domain for all linked dialog response intents and they will become disconnected.

- * If you ensure the domain exists with the same name, then the import should be able to find and reconnect dialog conditions to the intent at the new location.

- * If you forget, the imported automation will lose any/all response intent connections and you would have to manually rewire them back up to the relevant intents and entities.

-##### Process Guide :
+##### Process Guide

 [https://docs.google.com/document/d/1d9rbMetEX4DRKgi85XWCg7LFTT1EW3GTHEhDR4dZTyg/edit#](https://docs.google.com/document/d/1d9rbMetEX4DRKgi85XWCg7LFTT1EW3GTHEhDR4dZTyg/edit#)

-### Undocumented Custom Configurations that impact bot agent behaviour
+### Enterprise Integrations Custom Configurations

-Within CB when adding an "Enterprise Integration" to connect your automation to a LE bot agent user, there is a UI section at the bottom of the screen where credentials are entered called
+Within CB when adding an "**Enterprise Integration**" to connect your automation to a LE bot agent user, there is a UI section at the bottom of the screen where feature flags are entered called

 **_"Custom Configurations"_**